 Elise M. Edwards, PhD is a Lecturer in Christian Ethics at Baylor University and a graduate of Claremont Graduate University.
 She is also a registered architect in the State of Florida.
 Her interdisciplinary work examines issues of civic engagement and how beliefs and commitments are expressed publicly.
 As a black feminist, she primarily focuses on cultural expressions by, for, and about women and marginalized communities.
 Follow her on twitter, google+ or academia.edu.

-Categories: Academy, Activism, American History, authority, Bible, Black Feminism, Books, Christianity, Church Doctrine, Community, Feminism, Feminism and Religion, Foremothers, Herstory, Justice, Major Feminist Thinkers in Religion, meditations, power, Race and Religion, racial discrimination, Scripture, Spirituality, The Black Church, Theology, Women and Ministry, Women in the Church, women of color, Women's Agency, Women's Ordination, Women's Power, Women's Rights, Women's Spirituality, Women's Voices
+Categories: Academy, Activism, American History, authority, Bible, Black Feminism, Books, Christianity, Church Doctrine, Community, Feminism, Feminism and Religion, Foremothers, Herstory, Justice, Major Feminist Thinkers in Religion, meditations, power, Race and Religion, Scripture, Spirituality, The Black Church, Theology, Women and Ministry, Women in the Church, women of color, Women's Agency, Women's Ordination, Women's Power, Women's Rights, Women's Spirituality, Women's Voices